-The subject line of emails must contain the name or number of the course, and the section number in which the student is enrolled.
+The subject line of emails must contain the course code, and the section number in which the student is enrolled.
 The Professor teaches different courses and sections and cannot properly respond to questions if he does not know which course or section you are enrolled in.